kinged007/espocrm-light-client/README.md

 ## Philosophy

 Keep it as simple and functional as possible.
 Fast to create.
 Not a priority process data.
 Show JSON is fine.
 Without JavaScript.
 Only essential CSS.
 Few lines of code.
-Only one file (for copy and paste into the server)
+Only ~~one~~ two files (for copy and paste into the server)